A great and valuable article:

 The Caucasian population sector in the US experiences the very same deadly decline in total fertility rates experienced in all other developed nations, especially in those that prosper and are more culturally and racially homogeneous than the US is.
 The deadly decline in total fertility rates of Blacks in the US is even worse than that in the Caucasian population sector in the US.

 However, the Hispanic population sector is the major influence on national fertility trends in the US.
 Hispanics’ fecund birth rates compensate for the deadly decline of total fertility rates in the Caucasian and Black population sectors in the US.

 It is therefore not traditional American moral standards that contribute to the US holding its own with respect to maintaining population levels.
-It is the massive replacement of the declining population in American traditional population sectors with legal and illegal immigrants from Mexico that does so.
+It is the massive replacement of the declining population in American traditional population sectors with legal and illegal immigrants from Mexico and Central America that does so.